-5 Mr. Alperin and Dr. Rekow each participated in the Non-Employee Director Deferred Compensation Plan in 2017 and elected to defer the following amounts during fiscal 2017: \$46,000 and \$94,000, respectively.
+5 Ms. Margulies participated in the Non-Employee Director Deferred Compensation Plan in 2018 and elected to defer \$47,473 in fiscal 2018.
 Messrs.
-Kabat and Laskawy have participated in the Non-Employee Director Deferred Compensation Plan in prior years but did not elect to defer any amounts into such plan in 2017.
+Alperin, Kabat and Laskawy and Dr. Rekow have participated in the Non-Employee Director Deferred Compensation Plan in prior years but did not elect to defer any amounts into such plan in fiscal 2018.
+As a result of the Spin-Off, the Compensation Committee adjusted the number of phantom shares held by a non-employee director in his or her Non-Employee Director Deferred Compensation Plan to reflect the Spin-Off in accordance with the Non-Employee Director Deferred Compensation Plan.